Therapy For Narcissistic Abuse

-You find yourself in a relationship (romantic, parent-child/adult-child, employer-employee, church leader-parishioner, etc..) being controlled but often confused and coerced to take responsibility for the other person’s unwanted feelings or flaws.
+You find yourself in a relationship (romantic, parent-child/adult-child, employer-employee, spiritual leader-parishioner, etc..) being controlled but often confused and coerced to take responsibility for the other person’s unwanted feelings or flaws.

-As you are pointing out the problem and seeking a solution, your boss may shift-blame, criticize and ignore the problems.
+As you are pointing out the problem and seeking a solution, your boss may shift-blame, criticize and ignore the issues.
 He can’t admit he was wrong.

-Not only he can’t admit it; but now he blames you for his mistake.
-He accuses you of making the mistake you initially brought up to him for a solution out of respect and work ethics.
+Not only he can’t admit it, but now he blames you for his mistake (you caused it.
+He accuses you of making the mistake you initially brought to him to point out his error.